pgilad/check-constants/readme.md

 Default: `[0, 1]`

 What numbers should be ignored.
-By default only `[0, 1]` are ignored.

 ## License
 Copyright © 2014 Gilad Peleg.
 Licensed under the MIT license.